Chicken Rogan Josh Recipe (Traditional Kashmiri Style)

 You can also serve it with Indian flatbread, such as Butter Naan, Garlic Naan, Peshwari Naan, Tandoori Roti, or Lachha Paratha.

-Serve cucumber raita or any other raita on the side to mellow down the spicy flavor of this spicy curry.
+Serve cucumber raita or another raita on the side to mellow the heat of this curry.
 I also like to serve Kachumber Salad on the side.

 Storage Suggestions